andresangelini/andresangelini.github.io/_posts/2018-10-10-Making-a-pattern-with-Sass-functions.md

 }
 ```

-And we can set the positions for all the `background-images` of the `grooves` like this:
+And we can set the `background-positions` for the `grooves` like this:

 ```
 background-position: bkg-pos-grid($grid-x: 0px,